-Any potential witness who has concerns about practicing in the Review process should contact the DIO or Employee and Labor Relations.
+Any potential witness who has concerns about participating in the Review process should contact the DIO or Employee and Labor Relations.

-1. Complaint/Grievance Procedure for Warning, Probation, Non-Renewal and/or Non-Promotion
+1. Complaint/Grievance Procedure for Warning, Probation, Initial or Final Performance and Accountability Commitment Plans, Non-Renewal and/or Non-Promotion.

-In the event of Warning, Probation, Non-Renewal and/or Non-Promotion, if the House Staff wishes to grieve their placement on Warning, Probation, Non-Renewal and/or Non-Promotion, they should as soon as possible, but not later than fourteen (14) calendar days from the date the notification was issued placing the House Staff member on Warning, Probation, Non-Renewal and/or Non-Promotion, contact in writing (via e-mail or hand delivery) the person(s) who initiated the Corrective Action of Warning, Probation, Non-Renewal and/or Non-Promotion to appeal the decision.
+In the event of Warning, Probation, Initial or Final Performance and Accountability Commitment Plans, Non-Renewal and/or Non-Promotion, if the House Staff wishes to grieve their placement on Warning, Probation, Initial or Final Performance and Accountability Commitment Plans, Non-Renewal and/or Non-Promotion, they should as soon as possible, but not later than fourteen (14) calendar days from the date the notification was issued placing the House Staff member on Warning, Probation, Initial or Final Performance and Accountability Commitment Plans, Non-Renewal and/or Non-Promotion, contact in writing (via e-mail or hand delivery) the person(s) who initiated the Corrective Action of Warning, Probation, Initial or Final Performance and Accountability Commitment Plans, Non-Renewal and/or Non-Promotion to appeal the decision.
+They should also copy the DIO on this communication.
 Every effort should be made to resolve the problem fairly and promptly at this level, within fourteen (14) calendar days, when possible, of receiving notification of the appeal from the House Staff.
 A resolution and/or decision should be communicated in writing (via e-mail or hand delivery).

-If the House Staff disagrees with the appealed decision above, the House Staff may then appeal the decision further to the DIO in writing (via e-mail or delivery to the GME Office during the business hours 8:00 a.m. - 4:30 p.m.) as soon as possible but not later than fourteen (14) calendar days from the date of notification of the appealed decision.
+If the House Staff disagrees with the appealed decision above, the House Staff may then appeal the decision further to the DIO in writing (via e-mail or delivery to the GME

+Office during the business hours 8:00 a.m. - 4:00 p.m.) as soon as possible but not later than fourteen (14) calendar days from the date of notification of the appealed decision.